Lancaster is a great place to study

 Inclusive, Diverse, Fair

-Our department is strongly committed to fostering diversity within our community, and have already achieved practitioner status in the IOP's Juno scheme. find out more
+Our department is strongly committed to fostering diversity within our community, and has achieved champion status in the IOP's Juno scheme. find out more

 Lancaster Quantum Technology Centre